microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 3. tuple string is added into to the block data in aggregate method.
 4. the state is persisted in the complete method.

-## How to create a Storm or Trident project
+## How to create a Storm or Trident project?
 1.	mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 2. Edit the pom.xml  file and add the Storm dependency:
 <dependency> <groupId>org.apache.storm</groupId> <artifactId>storm-core</artifactId> <version>0.9.1-incubating</version> </dependency>